vermiilion/20220830ResearchRepo/Software Development/Reflective-Journal.md

 ### If you could send a time traveling text message back to yourself at the start of this course, what would it say?
+Management is key!
+Whether it is time management, or managing my feelings.
+There will be plenty of new and complicated things I will have to wrap my head around, but don't get discouraged.
+Other people are struggling too, and just because I don't think I have made as much progress as others, don't let this be a reason to give up or feel bad about myself.
+Allow breaks when needed, allocate certain time slots in my week for uni work, and when I'm stuck, take a break and come back to it with a fresh perspective.
+Try to work on things one thing at a time, a little bit at a time, so that I don't get overwhelmed and ditch it entirely.
+Don't be afraid to ask questions and ask for help!
+Classmates are more than happy to help out, and teaching others is also a good way to learn.
 ### What is Python?

 ### Have you developed a habit of exploring?